MissLondon424/Wendy-Cybersecurity-Portfolio/README.md

 - Commitment to continuous development

 ## 📬 Contact
-For professional inquiries or opportunities, please connect with me on LinkedIn or through my GitHub profile.
+For professional inquiries or opportunities, please connect with me on LinkedIn or email.
 LinkedIn: www.linkedin.com/in/wendy-henriquez-0a2b60152
+Email: Wendy.Henriquez.Cyber@gmail.com